Guide: A Simple Application

 [workspace.metadata.dist]

-# The preferred cargo-dist version to use in CI (Cargo.toml SemVer syntax)
+# The preferred dist version to use in CI (Cargo.toml SemVer syntax)

 cargo-dist-version = "0.0.6"